 - The sponsorship agreement withstands scrutiny by the Australian Government and the Australian public.

 - The sponsorship does not and will not dilute the effectiveness of the Raising Children Network website or its messages.
 Sponsors cannot influence the messages of the Raising Children Network.

-- The sponsorship does not and will not bring adverse publicity to the Raising Children Network and its services and projects.
+- The sponsorship does not and will not bring adverse publicity to Raising Children Network and its services and projects.

-- Employees of the Raising Children Network and employees of Raising Children Network consortium members do not benefit personally from sponsorship arrangements.
+- Employees of Raising Children Network and employees of Raising Children Network consortium members do not benefit personally from sponsorship arrangements.

-- The Raising Children Network will avoid sponsors whose primary marketing target is parents – for example, those who sell products for children, such as nappies, baby food, toys, electronic games, shoes or clothes.
+- Raising Children Network will avoid sponsors whose primary marketing target is parents – for example, those who sell products for children, such as nappies, baby food, toys, electronic games, shoes or clothes.